jacobweinstock/tinkerbell-website/content/docs/_index.md

 ## What is Tinkerbell?

-Tinkerbell is an open-source, bare metal provisioning engine, built by the team at Equinix Metal.
+Tinkerbell is an open-source, bare metal provisioning engine.
+Originally open source by the team at Equinix Metal, it is now a [Cloud Native Computing Foundation (CNCF) Sandbox Project](https://www.cncf.io/projects/tinkerbell/) maintained by the [Tinkerbell Community](/community/).

 Interested in contributing?
 Check out our [Contributors' Page].